 The Catholic Rite of Christian Initiation for Adults (RCIA) is a programme for anyone over aged 18 who would like to be received into full communion with the Catholic church, whether or not they have previously been baptised in a Christian church.
 We currently plan to run the next programme once we are over the COVID pandemic restrictions.

-The next programme will hopefully start in September 2021 and candidates are received into the Church the following Easter.
-More information can be found here.
+The next programme will hopefully start in October 2021 and candidates are received into the Church the following Easter.
+More information can be found in the current newsletter.